expo/expo/packages/html-elements/README.md

 ## Text

-Wraps the primitive `Text` element on native and renders the expected HTML on web.
+Text elements currently use `Text` universally rendering either a `div` or `span` to emulate Yoga style properly.

-- Style is slightly modified to match web.
+- Style is modified to match web.
 - All font styles are reset.
 - All elements accept styles from `StyleSheet` API.